-Cash used in financing activities for the three months ended March 31, 2002 was \$1.0 million, which consists primarily of \$1.6 million of cash used to repurchase stock as part of the Sanmina litigation settlement (see Note 2) cash used for offering costs for the Series A preferred stock offering in December 2001, offset by cash proceeds on our line of credit of \$500,000 and the exercise of stock options of approximately \$300,000.
-Cash provided from financing activities for the three months ended March 31, 2001, amounted to approximately \$400,000 primarily due to proceeds from the exercise of stock options and warrants.
+Cash provided from financing activities for the six months ended June 30, 2002 was \$200,000, which consists of cash proceeds on our line of credit of \$1.7 million and the exercise of stock options of approximately \$300,000, offset by \$1.6 million of cash used to repurchase stock as part of the Sanmina litigation settlement (see Note 3) and \$200,000 of cash used for offering costs for the Series A preferred stock offering in December 2001.
+Cash provided from financing activities for the six months ended June 30, 2001 was \$8.9 million, primarily from borrowings on our line of credit of \$8.5 million, exercise of stock options and warrants of approximately \$600,000, offset by payments of capital lease obligations of \$200,000.

 In November 2001, we entered into a credit facility with Silicon Valley Bank, Commercial Finance Division, which allows the Company to borrow up to the lesser of \$10 million at any one time outstanding or 80% of eligible accounts receivable balances.
-This credit facility bears interest at prime plus 2% (6.75% at March 31, 2002), is secured by substantially all of the assets of the Company and expires in November 2002.
-As of March 31, 2002, \$2.1 million of borrowings were outstanding under this facility.
+This credit facility bears interest at prime plus 2% (6.75% at June 30, 2002), is secured by substantially all of the assets of the Company and expires in November 2002.
+As of June 30, 2002, \$3.3 million of borrowings were outstanding under this facility.
 During the first quarter of 2002, this credit facility was amended to allow the Company to borrow up to the lesser of \$5 million at any one time outstanding or 80% of eligible accounts receivable balances.

 On April 29, 2002, the Nasdaq Stock Market, Inc. ("Nasdaq") notified the Company that in the event the price of the Company's common stock does not close at or above \$1.00 per share for at least 10 consecutive trading days prior to July 29, 2002, then the Company's common stock is subject to removal from its current listing on The Nasdaq National Market.
-The Company is currently exploring all available options including appealing a determination by Nasdaq to delist the Company's common stock (if such determination is reached), seeking stockholder approval for effecting a reverse stock split, or electing to list the Company's common stock on The Nasdaq SmallCap Market.
+On July 31, 2002, Nasdaq informed the Company that the price of the Company's common stock had failed to comply with the above described minimum bid price within the required period of time.
+On